bhardwaj-lab/sincei/docs/content/tutorials/sincei_tutorial_sortChIC.rst

 .. code:: bash

-   scCountQC -i sincei_output/scCounts_50kb_bins.loom \
+   scCountQC -i sincei_output/scCounts_50kb_bins.h5ad \
-   -o sincei_output/scCounts_50kb_bins_filtered.loom \
+   -o sincei_output/scCounts_50kb_bins_filtered.h5ad \
    --filterRegionArgs "n_cells_by_counts: 50, 2000" \
    --filterCellArgs "n_genes_by_counts: 100, 3000"
    # Applying filters
    # Remaining cells: 1333
    # Remaining features: 2561

-5. Dimentionality reduction and clustering
+5. Dimensionality reduction and clustering
 ------------------------------------------

-The tool :ref:`scClusterCells` provides a range of options to reduce the dimentionality of our count data, while preserving biological signal.
+The tool :ref:`scClusterCells` provides a range of options to reduce the dimensionality of our count data, while preserving biological signal.
 This can be specified with ``--method`` option.
-Below, we will use a topic modeling method called Latent Schemantic Analysis to reduce the dimentionality of our data to 20 principle components (the default).
+Below, we will use a topic modeling method called Latent Schemantic Analysis to reduce the dimensionality of our data to 20 principle components (the default).
 The tool then uses distance between nearest neighbors to perform a graph-based clustering, and presents a UMAP (2-dimention) plot of the output (``--outFileUMAP`` option).
 This option also creates a tsv file with UMAP coordinates and assigned clusters for each cell in our data.

 .. code:: bash

-    scClusterCells -i sincei_output/scCounts_50kb_bins_filtered.loom \
+    scClusterCells -i sincei_output/scCounts_50kb_bins_filtered.h5ad \
     --method LSA --clusterResolution 0.7 \
     --outFileUMAP sincei_output/scClusterCells_UMAP.png \
-    -o sincei_output/scCounts_50kb_bins_clustered.loom
+    -o sincei_output/scCounts_50kb_bins_clustered.h5ad
     # Coherence Score:  -1.5
     # also produces the tsv file "sincei_output/scClusterCells_UMAP.tsv"